MukamaJ-2/software-construction-mobile-app/README.md

 ## Group Contributions (Required)
-- **Rebecca Alinda**: Handled reflections in Part E and ensured clear formatting
+- **Rebecca Alinda**: Handled reflections in Part B as the systems thinker as well as all other parts.
 - **Anna Akumu**: Handled reflections in Part E and ensured clear formatting
 - **Namaganda Precious Wakaabi**: Handled reflections in Part E and ensured clear formatting
 - **Odongkara Oscar**: Handled reflections in Part E and ensured clear formatting